 In Australia, Canada, Ireland, New Zealand, South Africa, the United States and the United Kingdom, being recognized as an Italian citizen by Ancestry (jure sanguinis) will not affect your current citizenship.
 If you are a citizen of any other country, you should verify your status with the nearest Italian Consulate.

-Normally, no. You must apply at the Italian Consulate/authority that has jurisdiction over where you live outside of Italy.
-You can only apply for citizenship in Italy if you are a permanent legal resident of Italy.
+You must apply at the Italian Consulate/authority that has jurisdiction over where you permanently reside outside of Italy.
+For more information regarding the jurisdiction of each Italian Consulate please CLICK HERE.
+You can only apply for dual citizenship in Italy if you are a permanent legal resident of Italy.

 Yes.
 Because citizenship when granted is retroactive; Italy requires that these documents be recorded in Italy.
 You can’t hide the existence of marriages, divorces, or minor children.

 ALL birth, marriage, divorce and death records for all relatives in a direct line between you and your Italian ancestor must have Apostilles or legalizations.
 NOTE: Check with your Italian Consulate if they require births and deaths of “spouses” to be apostilled as well.

 Not really.
 The first thing we suggest you do is make an appointment online with the Italian Consulate that has jurisdiction over the State where you reside, and this may be months in the future.
 This will give you time to gather all documentation prior to your official meeting.
 Remember, you can either outsource the whole process with us by authorizing our START-TO-FINISH Program (we'll even book your appointment with the Italian Consulate), or if you are a do-it-yourselfer, you can pick one of our "A LA CARTE" services.
 Remember: Gathering all the proper vital records, with Apostilles or legalizations and Translations to Italian takes time.
 The more prepared you are at the application meeting, the less likely you will incur delays.